lazypuff/DMF_in_DRP/README.md

 The source code for HiDRA can be downloaded from <https://pubs.acs.org/doi/10.1021/acs.jcim.1c00706?goto=supporting-info>, in the supporting information section.

 ### PaccMann

 Source code: <https://github.com/PaccMann/paccmann_predictor>.

+## Folders

+All preprocessing, source and analysis codes and data are available for each model under their folder named after them.

+"Plots" is the folder for the code of plots shown in our paper.

 ## Common Abbreviation for this Project
 256b, 512b, 1024b: refers to 256-bit, 512-bit and 1024-bit Morgan Fingerprints respectively.